ermau/WinRT.NET/readme.markdown

 WinRT.NET
 =========
-This library is designed to enable code reuse for code written against WinRT APIs on .NET 4 and Mono.
+This library is designed to enable code reuse for code written against non-'Metro' WinRT APIs on .NET 4 and Mono.

 Initial planned support
 -----------------------